ctxhou/postcss-hash-classname/README.md

 **postcss-hash-classname** is a [PostCSS] plugin to append the hash string to your css class name.

 This plugin is inspired by [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin).
 I really like webpack and extract-text-webpack-plugin used to solve the css scope problem.

+But at below cases, we can't require css file directly.

+* you want to do the server-side render with unique css classname
-In some cases, your projcet doesn't work with webpack or you want to package your projcet to a commonjs/amd/umd library which can't require `css` file.
-If you still want to keep the unique class name property, this plugin can do the trick!
+* your projcet doesn't work with webpack
+* you want to package your projcet to a commonjs/amd/umd library which can't require `css` file.

+If above is your use case, and you still want to keep the unique class name property, this plugin can do the trick!

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/ctxhou/postcss-hash-classname.svg